-- 1. Indicates the Tx and Rx frequencies.

-- 2. Indicates the communication mode.

-- Indicates the main menu.

-When pressing the Enter key, indicates the drop-down menu of the main menu pointed by the cursor.

-※Telex mode only.

-- 4. Indicates the conditions of the telex communication.※Telex mode only.

-- Indicates the scanning information in telex mode.
+- 1. Indicates the Tx and Rx frequencies. - 2.
+Indicates the communication mode. - 4.
+Indicates the conditions of the telex communication.Telex mode only. - Indicates the scanning information in telex mode.
 When restarting scanning after sending a DSC Auto-ACK or powering off/on, indicates "Running now" instead of the detail information.

-\\Telex mode only.

-- 6. Indicates the operation result such as the self-diagnosis.
+Telex mode only. - Indicates the operation result such as the self-diagnosis.

-Indicates the guide according to the cursor position.
+7. Indicates the guide according to the cursor position.
 Moreover, the locating faults are displayed if any errors occur.